Privacy Policy

 Personal Data collected: Various types of data as defined in the privacy policy of the service.

-If you have questions, comments or complaints related to Crelate’s Privacy Policy or the handling of personal information contact us by email at [email protected].
+Crelate has appointed a Data Protection Officer, who is responsible for matters related to data privacy and this Privacy Policy.
+If you have questions, comments or complaints related to Crelate’s Privacy Policy or the handling of Personal Data contact us by email at [email protected].

 Changes to this policy